QuintineSol/DE-assignment2/README.md

     - column 2-4: name of best goalie 1, 2 and 3
     - column 5-7: name of best player 1, 2 and 3

+## ALternatives
+Which coach was best for each team over the years?

 # Setting up the project
 STEP 1: Add the datasets to a GCS bucket.